pattonsgirl/CEG3120/Projects/Project5/README.md

 ## Part 3 - Diagramming

-Include a diagram (or diagrams) of your entire workflow.
-Meaning it should start with a project change / update, the steps that happen in between, and end with the updated version when the server is queried (web page is accessed)
+Include a diagram (or diagrams) of the continuous deployment process.
+A good diagram will label tools used and how things connect.
+This diagram would probably look best near your project description.

 ### Resources